 Tiny Trees is committed to expanding the cultural relevance of its classrooms, its community events, and its partnerships with other organizations.
 As a predominantly white organization, we understand that our role is to amplify the voices of communities and organizations engaged in this work, and to collaboratively build their capacity.
 Our role is to listen, change, build, and collaborate.

 Through the Best Starts for Kids (BSK) program in King County, we have been further empowered to do just that.
-In March of 2019, Tiny Trees received BSK funding to support this work, including:
+Beginning March 2019, Tiny Trees received BSK funding and support to advance this work, including:

-This project, recently titled re-Defining the Outdoors (rDTO), is based on the research and work of Khavin Debbs, Tiny Trees’ Partnerships Manager.
-The current rDTO team includes Corbin, Eya, Karyn, Khavin, Nina and Whit.
+This project, retitled re-Defining the Outdoors (rDTO), is based on the research and work of Khavin Debbs, Tiny Trees’ Partnerships Manager.
+The current rDTO team includes Eya, Karyn, Khavin, Nina and Whit.